 What Can Lower My Home Appraisal — And Can I Do Anything About It?

-Typically when you get your home appraised, you root for that appraised value to come back as high as possible (unless you’re buying out another person’s share in a home and hope to save money).
-But the job of a home appraiser is to provide an impartial and unbiased opinion of value, not bend to your wishes.
-Appraisers assess the condition and features of your individual home and put it into the context of your surrounding market.
+When you get your home appraised, you root for that appraised value to come back as high as possible.
+However, the job of an appraiser is to provide an impartial opinion of value, not bend to your wishes.
+They assess the condition and features of your individual home and put it into the context of your surrounding market.
+So it’s natural to wonder, what can lower appraisals?

 A quick primer: How appraisers typically value homes